jsarathc/ckanext-odata/README.md

 ckanext-odata
 =============

 This CKAN extension provides a basic OData 3.0 endpoint for CKAN.
+This allows it to talk to tools like the **FREE** [Tableau Public](https://public.tableau.com/s/) for [awesome visualizations using data from CKAN](http://data.beta.nyc/showcase?tags=tableau)!

 The endpoint requires data to be held in the CKAN Datastore.
 An _OData Endpoint_ link is added to resources, showing up as an additional endpoint when the Data API button is pressed.